 Petraeus continued to float upward.
 In late 2011 he was tapped by President Barack Obama to head the CIA, but in 2012 he was caught sharing highly classified information with his girlfriend and biographer.
 He resigned from the CIA but avoided the felony charges and lengthy prison sentences that ruined the lives of other people who leaked classified information.
 Instead, Petraeus landed a lucrative partnership at the private equity giant KKR.
 He often gives speeches to friendly audiences, and he frequently appears on cable television, where in recent days he has sharply criticized the U.S. withdrawal from Afghanistan.

 For military critics like Yingling, Petraeus should be answering hard questions from Congress, not getting softballs from TV hosts.

 “Congress has the power to subpoena witnesses and compel testimony,” Yingling told The Intercept.
 “They can subpoena Gen. Petraeus, compel him to testify.
 They can put documents before him to ask him what he knew, when he knew it.
 And if they don’t, that failure itself is complicity.”

 Yingling knows that his desire for an honest congressional investigation is likely a fantasy, because America’s political leaders have been co-conspirators with the generals in sustaining the bloodshed overseas.
-As the dust settles on 20 years of American warfare in Afghanistan, Congress is on track to approve a military budget that will be the largest ever.
+As the dust settles on 20 years of American warfare in Afghanistan, Congress is on track to approve a military budget that will be larger than before.